TnTech-ECE/S25_Team4_MyCapstoneProject/Conceptual Design.md

 # Conceptual Design
 ## Introduction
+A greenhouse is a controlled environment used to cultivate plants by regulating temperature, humidity, light, and other growing conditions, allowing for year-round cultivation while protecting crops from harsh weather, pests, and diseases.
+Accurate measurements inside a greenhouse are crucial for maintaining optimal plant health and productivity.
+Monitoring temperature prevents stress and ensures proper growth, while humidity control prevents mold and dehydration.
+Light levels must be measured to optimize photosynthesis, and CO₂ levels should be monitored to support plant development.
+Additionally, tracking soil moisture and pH helps maintain proper water and nutrient balance, preventing overwatering or nutrient deficiencies.
+By ensuring precise environmental conditions, greenhouse operators can optimize growth, improve yields, and efficiently manage resources through automation and troubleshooting.

-In today’s rapidly advancing technological landscape, the demand for portable, efficient, and data-driven systems is more prevalent than ever.
+In today’s rapidly advancing technological landscape, the demand for portable, efficient, and data-driven monitoring systems is more prevalent than ever.
 The proposed project aims to develop a robust, modular solution designed to collect, process, and transmit data wirelessly, all while maintaining portability and operational reliability.
 The system’s primary objective is to seamlessly integrate hardware and software components into a cohesive framework capable of continuous data monitoring and real-time reporting.

 To meet stakeholder expectations and align with industry standards, the system will incorporate modular hardware units powered by battery sources, minimizing cable dependency and enhancing mobility.
 These modules will transmit data wirelessly to a central processor, which will then update a cloud-based platform when a stable Wi-Fi connection is available.
 Additionally, the system will feature local data storage to ensure no loss of information during network outages, thereby maintaining data integrity and availability.